‘Our House Is Haunted’

 And in the chopping up machine I very nearly slipped.

 Part of the joy of the recording is that he completely messes up the rhythm of the second verse, stops the band and starts it again.
 Then he screws up the second chorus as well.
 And he’s so self-confident that he doesn’t care.
-(Unless the mistakes are staged, of course, but I don’t think they are.)
+(Unless the mistakes are staged, of course, but I like to think they’re not.)